Vaccinations against COVID-19 are a necessary tool to help end the pandemic.

 How long after the vaccine am I immune?

 It typically takes a few weeks for the body to build immunity after vaccination.
 That means it's possible a person could be infected with the virus that causes COVID-19 just before or just after vaccination and still get sick.

 Research continues, but at this time, boosters for all three vaccines are recommended at six months following the second dose of Pfizer or Moderna or two months following the one-dose Johnson & Johnson vaccine.

 What do I do after my vaccine visit?

-Continue to wear your mask, practice physical distancing and wash your hands frequently until you are fully vaccinated, which is two weeks after your second dose of Pfizer or Moderna or after your one-dose vaccine from Johnson & Johnson.
+Continue to wear your mask, practice physical distancing and wash your hands frequently.
+Additionally, follow up with a booster six months after receiving the second dose of Pfizer or Moderna or two months after receiving the one-dose Johnson & Johnson vaccine.